Trinity Blood: Reception

 The first volume of the Trinity Blood manga reached the 30th spot on the Top 100 Graphic Novel sales for November 2006.
 Subsequent volumes have also all appeared in the top 100 spots in March, July, and November 2007.

 The Trinity Blood anime series enjoyed strong television ratings when it originally aired in Japan.
 Its North American debut was also considered successful.
 The series is one of four FUNimation properties credited with helping the company achieve a 47.8% sales gain in 2006.

 Anime News Network's Carl Kimlinger finds the series "shiny, attractive, and—on the whole—entertaining".
 But he adds that "given the premise (and skill of the writers) it really should have shot for pulpy thrills instead of stately political intrigue."
 Theron Martin says "for the series as a whole to be worth watching, though, the storytelling and character development need to improve".
 Melissa Harper adds it is a "slick, well animated show" but "disjointed story makes it difficult to know or care what is going on".
-Hyper's Daniel Wilks comments that the anime is "for most part rather formulaic but the series does really pick up when it comes to the action scenes which are fast, frenetic, highly creative and beautifully animated".
+Hypers Daniel Wilks comments that the anime is "for most part rather formulaic but the series does really pick up when it comes to the action scenes which are fast, frenetic, highly creative and beautifully animated".
+Collider's Lucas Kloberdanz-Dyck ranked the manga ninth in its list of 10 Most Underrated Manga, praising its stunningly intricate artwork and original take on vampire lore.